Richie English: Senior

 English joined the Limerick senior hurling team in January 2014.
 He was released from the panel prior to the start of the Munster Championship.

 On 13 February 2016, English made his senior debut at left corner-back in a National League defeat of Wexford.
 Later that season he made his first championship start in a 3-11 to 1-16 Munster Championship semi-final defeat by Tipperary.

 On 19 August 2018, English was at left corner-back when Limerick won their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.
 Later that day he was named on The Sunday Game Team of the Year.
 English ended the season by winning an All-Star Award.

 On 31 March 2019, English was selected at left corner-back for Limerick's National League final meeting with Waterford at Croke Park.
 He collected a winners' medal following the 1-24 to 0-19 victory.
 Hours after the league title victory, his father Paddy English died after a long illness.
 On 30 June 2019, English won a Munster Championship medal at left corner-back following Limerick's 2-26 to 2-14 defeat of Tipperary in the final.
 He ended the year by being nominated for a second All-Star award.

 On 23 February 2020, it was confirmed that English had been ruled out for the rest of the season with a cruciate injury.

+On 2 January 2025, English announced his retirement from inter-county hurling after nine years with Limerick.